vadimshchukin/jira-notifier/README.md

   - Performs JIRA authorization.
   - Gets activity streams in Atom format and parses it.
-  - Gets issue lists by input JQL quries and creates an indicator applet with menu of issues.
+  - Gets issue lists by input JQL queries and creates an indicator applet with menu of issues.

 In order to use it you should specify:
   - -l option.
 It's a JIRA bug tracker URL.